of graduate employers say relevant experience is essential to getting a job with them

 University College Birmingham works with a wide range of organisations to ensure you receive the best possible training and qualifications recognised by industry.

 We encourage students on our BSc Sports Therapy top-up course to gain work experience throughout your studies.
-Opportunities are available for you to provide sports therapy/massage to athletes at events such as the London Marathon and Ride Across Britain.
+The 'Work-Based Learning for Sport' module incorporates a work placement, while opportunities are available for you to provide sports therapy/massage to athletes at events such as the London Marathon and Ride Across Britain.

 Work alongside experts in your sector